Outstanding ancient cities and towns around the world

 - Merv – Turkmenistan, Mary.
 Once magnificent oasis city on Silk Road.
 Settlement established in the 3rd millenium BC, but flourished in the 8th century – 1221, when it briefly was one of the largest cities worldwide.
 Today are seen remnants of four walled cities close to each other.

 - Anuradhapura – Sri Lanka, North Central Province.
-Capital of Sri Lanka in the 4th century BC – early 11th century AD.
-Anuradhapura was one of the largest urban centres in the world, it was considered to be sacred by Buddhists.
+The capital of Sri Lanka in the 4th century BC – early 11th century AD.
+Anuradhapura was one of the largest urban centers in the world, it was considered to be sacred by Buddhists.
 Contains ruins of many magnificent structures, such as Ruwanwelisaya – 91 m tall stupa, built in the 2nd century BC and Jetavanaramaya – one of the largest structures in the world, 122 m high, built in the 3rd – 4th century AD.